steelbrain/motion/packages/style/README.md

   }
 }

 // Use
 React.render(<Title big tint="yellow" />, document.getElementById('app'))
 ```

-### Parent Styles
+parent styles
+---

 Helpful for maintaining a common set of styles for every component.
-Use `$$` to access, to keep things explicit.
+Using `$$` to access keeps things explicit.

 ```js
 @style.parent({